Luftare/shadow/README.md

 - server updates clients about shots made and discards all shots after the broadcast
 - server resets the game state once only one player is alive if there are more than one players connected
 - players have hp
+- clicks are determined on click and white square is removed leaving the explosion flash as only marker for position
+- client figures out if damage is received by comparing local hp to server update hp
+- scoring a hit to a remote player is determined by local player's state of the remote players
+- remote players receive damage upon click on them
+- GUI displays current hp
+- receiving damage blurs screen